-I’ve always enjoyed making homemade air freshener.
-As well as it being a good money saving tip, these ones are great fun and easy to make.
+I’ve always enjoyed making homemade air fresheners.
+As well as it is a good money-saving tip, these ones are great fun and easy to make.
 First, let’s have a look at gel fresheners then my freshening rocks recipe, followed by some other recipes such as the herb freshener and potpourri posted by others.

 - 2 cups of water

 - 4 packets of unflavored gelatin

 - Food coloring(optional)